nicolodiamante/keyave/README.md

 Keyave is a script designed to automate the setup of Touch ID authentication for terminal operations on Mac, replacing the need for password entry.
 Choose from two methods for installation:

-**Automatic Download via `curl`**: Simply execute the following command in your terminal to quickly download and seamlessly install the utility:
+**Automatic Download via `curl`:** Simply execute the following command in your terminal to quickly download and seamlessly install the utility:

 ```shell
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/nicolodiamante/keyave/HEAD/bootstrap.sh)"
 ```

-**Manual Cloning**: For those who prefer a hands-on approach, you can manually clone the repository to your desired location (`~/keyave` in this case):
+**Manual Cloning:** For those who prefer a hands-on approach, you can manually clone the repository to your desired location (`~/keyave` in this case):

 ```shell
 git clone https://github.com/nicolodiamante/keyave.git ~/keyave